Close

 Transit and Special Categories

 Visa validity periods range from single-entry short stays to multiple-entry long-term options.
-Extensions are possible for certain categories with proper justification and timely applications.
+Long-stay Type D visas allow entry and residence for one year and require a residence permit before travel.
+Extensions are possible for certain categories with proper justification and timely applications submitted before current permits expire.

 04